Direct and Digital Marketing: an Introduction

-- Understanding the four key principles - targeting, interaction, control and continuity
+- The key principles of targeting, engagement, interaction, control and continuity

-- The importance of profiling and segmentation of your prospect and customer databases
+- The importance of profiling and segmentation of prospect and customer databases

-- Managing customer relationships across multiple online and offline media channels
+- How to manage valuable relationships across all media – online and offline

 - Understanding the ‘customer experience’ and the ‘customer journey’

 - The importance of adopting a single customer viewpoint

 - Understanding the impact of using digital and social media